Together-Java/ModernJava/src/arrays/challenges.md

 ## Challenge 2

-Using only `System.out.println` and array accesses, print `hello world` to the screen.
+Using only `IO.println` and array accesses, print `hello world` to the screen.

 ```java,editable